FAQs

 What other code updates are in process or being planned for the future?

-Changes to regulations related to short-term rentals were adopted by the City Commission in the fall of 2023, and will be incorporated into the new draft code.
-Other code changes in process include updates to water conservation and wetlands protection rules, with those revisions anticipated to be adopted in early 2024.
+Changes to regulations related to short-term rentals and water conservation were adopted by the City Commission in t2023 and 024, and are incorporated into the draft code.
+Other code changes in process include updates to affordable housing incentives and processes, landmark (historic preservation) and wetlands protection rules.
+Completion dates vary please seen Engage Bozeman for the applicable project webpage.

-Since the UDC project was delayed in the fall, what is the anticipated timeline for the review and adoption of the new code?
+Since the UDC project was delayed in fall 2023, what is the anticipated timeline for the review and adoption of the new code?

-Based on results from the recent engagement survey, City staff will prepare anew engagement plan, which will inform another round of outreach activities early in2024.
-After this outreach takes place, staff and consultants will work on revising the current draft code, and will present an updated draft to the public, City boards, and the City Commission in the spring.
-After the updated draft is released, public hearings are anticipated to resume in the spring of 2024, with final hearings and a vote on adoption possible mid-year.
+Supplemental public engagement began in the fall of 2024.
+A second phase will occur in early 2025.
+After this outreach takes place, staff and consultants will work on revising the current draft code, and will present an updated draft to the public, City boards, and the City Commission for review.
+After the updated draft is released, public hearings are anticipated to resume in the summer of 2025, with final hearings and a vote on adoption in early winter 2025.

 Is the City going to start over on the UDC rewrite, or continue with the current draft of the code?

 We have received lots of valuable feedback so far from the community to develop the draft code.
 Much of the feedback, comments and concerns have been focused on a few specific elements of the code, as opposed to the entire draft document.
 We will continue to work with this draft and want to hear additional feedback on it from those who may not have had a chance to engage.
-After conducting another round of engagement in early 2024, we will use all of this feedback in revising the current draft, and hope to present an updated draft ahead of the new hearing process later in 2024.
+After conducting another round of engagement in late 2024 and early 2025, we will use all of this feedback in revising the current draft, and hope to present an updated draft ahead of the new hearing process later in 2025.

 Why doesn’t the UDC include provisions to require affordable housing in new developments?